 Every regulator that supervises lending has converged on the same question: "show us, for this specific decision, why you decided what you decided."
 BSP in the Philippines, OJK in Indonesia, BNM in Malaysia, MAS in Singapore, CFPB in the US, FCA in the UK.
 The exam language differs.
 The artifact they want is identical.

-A no-code policy builder produces this artifact as a side effect.
-For any application, you pull the decision record: policy version v.47, deployed by Sara on April 12, applicant entered the canvas, scored 684, hit the "score below 700 AND industry not in exclusion list" branch, was routed to manual review, decisioned by officer Jose at 14:22 with reason code "thin file, requested additional bank statements."
+A policy builder with real enforcement produces this artifact as a side effect.
+For any application, you pull the decision record: policy version v.47, deployed by Sara on April 12; the applicant scored 684, matched the "score below 700 AND industry not in exclusion list" rule, was routed to manual review, and was decisioned by officer Jose at 14:22 with reason code "thin file, requested additional bank statements."
 Reproducible.
 Defensible.
 Boring, in the best possible way.

 Compare this with a spreadsheet-driven policy.
 The spreadsheet was last edited "around then."
 Nobody is sure which version was live in March.
 The audit becomes an archaeology project.
 Regulators do not enjoy archaeology.